Larrinaga Palace: Family

-Ramón de Larrinaga and his wife Telesfora de Luzárraga, who were double third cousins, had five children: Félix (the eldest, who lived with Larrinaga in Liverpool), Anselma, María, Miguel (who bought the land and ordered the construction of the palace) and Domingo.
+Ramón de Larrinaga and his wife Telesfora de Luzárraga, who were double third cousins, had six children: Félix (the eldest, who lived with Larrinaga in Liverpool), Cruz, Anselma, María, Miguel (who bought the land and ordered the construction of the palace) and Domingo.
 When both Ramón and Telesfora died, the latter four children were minors and were left under the guardianship of several of their uncles (Miguel Antonio de Luzárraga and José de Larrinaga).

 When Miguel was 15 years old, he studied law in order to take over his father's company.
 He traveled to Zaragoza to do so, and at the Basilica del Pilar, he met Clavero, a native of Albalate del Arzobispo, who he would later betroth, during the Fiestas del Pilar.

 After Miguel's studies, he traveled to Liverpool and married Clavero.
 In 1898, he took over Olano, which was renamed Miguel de Larrinaga Steamship Co.
-Ltd. In 1900, Miguel traveled back to Zaragoza and achired a piece of land for the purpose of settlement, which he titled "Villa Asunción".
+Ltd. In 1900, Miguel traveled back to Zaragoza and acquired a piece of land for the purpose of settlement, which he titled "Villa Asunción".
 After the Civil War and upon the death of Clavero in 1939, Miguel sold the land to Giesa.